-Commands are terminated by RETURN key

-System prompts next user input

-Status and error messages are displayed for user information

-EDITOR allows a program to be entered, modified, and executed

-A program created with EDITOR can be stored as a local file with SAVE
+- Commands terminated by RETURN key. - System prompts next user input. - Status and error messages displayed for user information. - EDITOR allows a program to be entered, modified, and executed. - A program created with EDITOR can be stored as a local file with SAVE.

-At this point, you can go ahead with your own programs using commands given above.
+At this point, go ahead with your own programs using commands given previously.
 To learn easier ways of entering a program and additional commands and options available, read section 3 to learn principles of operation or read section 4 to learn from examples.